 Spend the day exploring the mighty West MacDonnell Ranges.
 Hike the Ghost Gum Walk into the majestic Ormiston Gorge before spending time relaxing at the stunning Ormiston Waterhole.

-All about the 10 Day Alice Springs To Darwin Crocodile Rock Package with 4WD upgrade
+10 Day Alice Springs To Darwin Crocodile Rock Package with 4WD upgrade

 The Northern Territory can be called Australia’s natural theme park, from the tropical coastal regions of the Top End to the ancient deserts of the Centre.
 There is so much to see and do and a whole host of new experiences that will thrill and captivate both young and old alike.